How to format a hard drive, SSD, or USB flash drive

-If you want to format a hard drive and reinstall Windows, see: How to erase my hard drive and start over.
+To format a hard drive and reinstall Windows, see: How to erase a hard drive and start over?

 To format a write-protected USB flash drive, you must first disable the write protection, then proceed with formatting the flash drive.
 See: How to enable or disable write protection on a USB flash drive.

 Basic format using My Computer in Microsoft Windows

 - Press the Windows key, type My Computer, and press Enter.

 - Find the appropriate drive icon and right-click it.

-- In the drop-down menu that appears, select the Format option.
+- In the drop-down menu, select the Format option.

 - Most options are set by default in the Format window, and you can most likely use those default settings.